• Skip to primary navigation

 Instructions

-• Make the Spice Paste: Heat 1tsp oil in a pan; add cumin seeds, peppercorns, red chilies and hing until seeds start to splutter.
-Mix in the coconut and grind into a fine paste, adding very little water.
+• Heat oil in a medium size pan; add cumin seeds, peppercorns, dry red chilies and hing.
+Cook until seeds start to splutter.
+Mix in the coconut and let the mixture cool slightly.
+Then blend to a fine paste, adding little water.

 Notes